harvestwhisperer/hm64-decomp/README.md

 ## Progress

-Currently, about 50% of the 1451 game functions have been decompiled, and most library functions have been identified.
+Currently, about 51% of the 1451 game functions have been decompiled, and most library functions have been identified.

+## Asset extraction

+Sprites are now able to be extracted and converted to png files using the `extract.py` script if the relevant rom addresses are specified in the `sprite_addresses.csv` file (spritesheet start, sprite asset index table start, spritesheet index start, asset end).

+There are two sprite asset formats used.
+Type 1 includes a separate spritesheet index at the end of the asset, while type 2 (for smaller sprites, such as overlay icons) has the spritesheet index at the beginning of the actual spritesheet.